A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 FundedNext Futures is $109 cheaper to get started.
 FundedNext Futures charges $200 one-time.
 Purdia Capital charges $179/mo (monthly subscription) plus a $130 activation fee.

 Purdia Capital's daily loss limit is a soft breach — the account pauses rather than fails.
-FundedNext Futures's daily loss limit is a — hitting it immediately disqualifies the account.
+FundedNext Futures's daily loss limit is a hard breach — hitting it immediately disqualifies the account.

-FundedNext Futures gets you funded faster, with an estimated ~24 days to first payout (24d processing).
+FundedNext Futures gets you funded faster, with an estimated ~0 days to first payout (Varies).

-FundedNext Futures offers up to 80% profit split(On Demand payouts, $250 min), while Purdia Capital offers up to 90%(Daily payouts, $3,000 min).
+FundedNext Futures offers up to 80% profit split(On Demand payouts), while Purdia Capital offers up to 90%(Daily payouts).
 The 10 percentage point difference in profit split can add up significantly over time — on a $10,000 profit, that's $1,000 more in your pocket.

 Starting at $79.99 · One-time fee (no subscription)

-Both firms work well for day traders.
 FundedNext Futures is a stronger fit for budget traders (starting at $79.99).
-Purdia Capital is a stronger fit for scalpers (news trading ok).
 Explore all trading styles to see which firms match your approach.

 Based on $500/day profit, 20 trading days/month, 55% win rate

-At $500/day profit, FundedNext Futures reaches break-even on day 10 while Purdia Capital reaches it (never).
+At $500/day profit, FundedNext Futures reaches break-even on day 10 while Purdia Capital reaches it on day 12.
 FundedNext Futures costs $109 less to get started.
-FundedNext Futures projects $7,930/mo more in funded earnings.
+Purdia Capital projects $1,000/mo more in funded earnings.

 Choose FundedNext Futures if you want: